RaoufGhrissi/csv_matchy/README.md

       if (!matchy_div.querySelector("app-matchy")) {
         // To prevent inserting 2 times in case you have React.StrictMode matchy_div.appendChild(new Matchy(options));

+        // Submit method should be overriden to implemnt your logic matchy.submit = async(data:any) => {
+          // use data and send it to your api
+        };
       }
     }
   }, []);